Attaulhaleem/sfml-chess/README.md

 # sfml-chess
-A vanilla chess game created using C++ and SFML.
+A vanilla Chess game created using C++ and SFML.

 ## Details